 Introduction to Music Education and educational psychology

-Pedagogy Courses: Courses that develop skills as a teacher and performer of various secondary instruments,
+Courses that develop skills as a teacher and performer of various secondary

-such as woodwinds, recorder, brass, guitar, strings, percussion, and voice
+instruments, such as woodwinds, recorder, brass, guitar, strings, percussion,

 Music Education (instrumental music, vocal music, and general music), including